1962 United States Tri-Service aircraft designation system: Designation system

 Of these components, only the Basic Mission, Design Number and Series Letter are mandatory.
 In the case of special vehicles a Vehicle Type symbol must also be included.
-The U.S. Air Force characterizes this designation system as "MDS", while the Navy, and Marine Corps refer to it as Type/Model/Series (T/M/S).
+The U.S. Air Force characterizes this designation system as "MDS", while the Navy, Marine Corps, and Coast Guard continue to refer to it as Type/Model/Series (T/M/S).

 Status prefix

 These optional prefixes are attached to aircraft not conducting normal operations, such as research, testing and development.
 The prefixes are: